geeksforsocialchange/gfsc-v3/content/blog/2021/everything-is-connected/index.md

 Silicon Valley firms spend a whole lot of money promoting that some of the most immoral people in the world today are [maverick t-shirt-wearing inventors](https://www.gq-magazine.co.uk/fashion/article/victoria-hitchcock-stylist-interview) worthy of idolisation, and not frenzied capitalists funded by billions of high risk investment capital overseeing the most efficient transfer of wealth from the poor to the rich in history.
 We even create superheroes based on their archetype.
 Is it any wonder that people believe they must be doing something right?

-{{<image-with-caption/start "tony-stark.jpg" "Fig 8.
-Arms trader Tony Stark from the Marvel franchise Iron Man, role model for aspiring Elon Musks everywhere." "frame">}}
+{{<image-with-caption/start src="tony-stark.jpg" alt="Fig 8.
+Arms trader Tony Stark from the Marvel franchise Iron Man, role model for aspiring Elon Musks everywhere." classList="image--frame">}}
 Fig 8.
 Arms trader Tony Stark from the Marvel franchise Iron Man, role model for aspiring Elon Musks everywhere.
 {{<image-with-caption/end>}}